apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/SHOW EXPORT.md

 5. Show the export task of specifying dB and label SHOW EXPORT FROM example_db WHERE LABEL = "mylabel";

+6. Show the export task of specifying dB and label prefix is "labelprefix" SHOW EXPORT FROM example_db WHERE LABEL LIKE "labelprefix%";

 ## keyword